return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib-of_c.rst

 .. c:function:: int of_gpio_simple_xlate(struct gpio_chip *gc, const struct of_phandle_args *gpiospec, u32 *flags)

-    translate gpio_spec to the GPIO number and flags
+    translate gpiospec to the GPIO number and flags

     :param struct gpio_chip \*gc:
         pointer to the gpio_chip structure

     :param const struct of_phandle_args \*gpiospec:
-        *undescribed*
+        GPIO specifier as found in the device tree

     :param u32 \*flags:
         a flags pointer to fill in